ehamberg/blog/posts/2014-03-09-change-vim-cursor-in-iterm.md

 A neat trick I stumbled over in [iTerm2's documentation](http://www.iterm2.com/#/section/documentation) is that one can change the cursor shape from the block (default) to a vertical bar.
-This is quite neat to do for Vim's insert mode where the cursor conceptually is *between* characters.
+This is great to do for Vim's insert mode where the cursor conceptually is *between* characters.
 Adding the following to `~/.vimrc` [^1] will change the cursor to a vertical bar in insert mode and keep it as a block in the other modes.
 This should also work in Konsole, as far as I know, so if you use Konsole you should extend/replace the `$TERM_PROGRAM` check to look for Konsole.

 ```vim
 " Change cursor shape between insert and normal mode in iTerm2.app